U.S. Highway 16A - From two miles east of Custer to Jct. S.D. Highway 36

 Project Updates:

-A two-mile closure of U.S. Highway 16A is in place from the intersection of Highway 16A/Iron Mountain Road to Custer State Park’s Wildlife Loop and will remain until April 2026.
-Custer State Park and Iron Mountain Road are open.
+A two-mile closure on U.S. Highway 16A remains in place from the intersection of U.S. Highway 16A and Iron Mountain Road to Custer State Park’s Wildlife Loop Road.
+The closure will remain in place until early April 2026.
+Custer State Park and Iron Mountain Road remain open.

 West one mile on Cobb Road